-To maximise the electricity contribution that a wind turbine can provide you, two interlinked questions need to be considered.
+To maximise the electricity contribution that a wind turbine can provide you with, two interlinked questions need to be considered:

 How much electricity do you need your turbine to produce?

-Having a feel for your total energy usage, should help you decide what you are trying to achieve with your turbine.
-There are several wind turbine setups which we have described in more detail below, further narrowing down your choices.
+Having a feel for your total energy usage should help you decide what you are trying to achieve with your turbine.
+There are several wind turbine setups which we have described in more detail below.

 How much electricity can your system produce?